Minster vets are very proud to be able to offer laparoscopic ‘keyhole’ surgery for your pets.

 - It is reported to be 60% less painful for your pet.

-- The post-op recovery time is much faster, often only 2-3 days vs 7-10 days.
+- The post-op recovery time is much faster, often only 3-5 days rather than 7-10 days.

 - There is minimal tissue damage during the procedure.